irdest/irdest/docs/http-api/src/http-api/authentication.md

 # Authentication HTTP-API Interface

-Each client needs to authenticate a session in order to be able to interact with the qaul.net daemon and send the session authentication in the http `Authorization` header.
+Each client needs to authenticate a session in order to be able to interact with the qaul daemon and send the session authentication in the http `Authorization` header.

 ## Http Authorization Header